The Sea Harrier was crucial to the UK in the 1982 Air War in South America.

 The XFC-130H planes had been modified by installing rocket engines on the fuselage, not only to assist take-off but also to shorten the space required for landing.
 Additional modifications included arrestor hook so that big plane could land on an aircraft carrier.

-Nevertheless, the problems which occured at programming the rocket sequence made the tacticians turn towards a different rescuing plan.
+Nevertheless, the problems which occurred at programming the rocket sequence made the tacticians turn towards a different rescuing plan.

 British Rolls-Royce started its VTOL experiments from the early 50s.